|by Wayne Reynolds|

 In this article, I am going to do my best to run down what is known about one of the most legendary monsters in D&D history: Tiamat, the five-headed dragon.
 I have gone through many different Dungeons & Dragons products and can now present to you a fairly definitive look at one of the most popular villains in the game.

-I'm sure I've missed some stuff, but this should give Dungeon Masters a solid foundation of knowledge to help them run Tiamat effectively.
+I'm sure I've missed some stuff, but this should give you a solid foundation of knowledge to help run Tiamat effectively.

 First I'm going to go over a few miscellaneous things about Tiamat.
 Then I will run down details about Tiamat from each edition of Dungeons & Dragons.